Arvtesh/UnityFx.Async/README.md

 ## Acknowledgments
 Working on this project is a great experience.
 Please see below list of sources of my inspiration (in no particular order):
 * [.NET reference source](https://referencesource.microsoft.com/mscorlib/System/threading/Tasks/Task.cs.html).
 A great source of knowledge and good programming practices.
-* [C-Sharp-Promise](https://github.com/Real-Serious-Games/C-Sharp-Promise) - another great C# promise library with excellent documentation.
+* [C-Sharp-Promise](https://github.com/Real-Serious-Games/C-Sharp-Promise).
+Another great C# promise library with excellent documentation.
+* [UniRx](https://github.com/neuecc/UniRx).
+A deeply reworked [Rx.NET](https://github.com/Reactive-Extensions/Rx.NET) port to Unity.
 * Everyone who ever commented or left any feedback on the project.
 It's always very helpful.